 SCEC Endorsed Courier Service Security Incidents need to be reported

-All security incidents should be reported to the SCEC.
-This will assist the SCEC to determine the effectiveness and efficiency of Overnight and Safe Hand courier services and to enable feedback to be provided to courier services to ensure the assessment criteria are being met.
+All security incidents should be reported to SCEC.
+This will assist in SCEC determining the effectiveness and efficiency of Overnight and Safe Hand courier services and to enable feedback to be provided to courier services to ensure the assessment criteria are being met.

-The SCEC cannot act without submission of a security incident report.
-Should an incident report be submitted that shows evidence of the SCEC endorsed courier operating in non-compliance with the criteria, the SCEC can initiate a formal breach process for the SCEC endorsed courier.
-However, without submission of a security incident report, the SCEC are unable to initiate the formal breach process.
+Should a security incident arise, a company is subject to a security investigation by ASIO-T4.
+Should an incident report be submitted that shows evidence of the company operating in non-compliance with the criteria, SCEC can initiate a formal breach process.
+SCEC cannot act without submission of a security incident report.

 - Non-delivery of consignments within the required timeframe;